christiandeange/aaraar/README.md

 ### Publishing

 The merged aar is included in a Gradle `SoftwareComponent` that you can publish using your plugin of choice.
-One component is created per library variant, following the naming convention of `<variant>EmbedAar`.
+One component is created per library variant, using the same name.

 Below are examples of how to integrate this with the two most common publishing plugins: